pieces-app/pieces-os-client-sdk-for-python/docs/UserApi.md

 /user/update/vanity [POST]

-This is a local route to update your vanityname. ie mark.pieces.cloud, where \"mark\" is the vanityname.
+This is a local route to update your vanityname. ie mark.pieces.cloud, where "mark" is the vanityname.

 ### Example